damianti/nvidia-project/services/load-balancer/README.md

 ## How It Works

-1. Receives HTTP request with `website_url` in body or Host header
+1. Receives HTTP request with `app_hostname` in body or Host header
 2. Queries Service Discovery for healthy containers matching the URL
 3. Selects a container using Round Robin algorithm
 4. Checks Circuit Breaker state (CLOSED, OPEN, HALF_OPEN)